bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 [See the Documentation folder](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/tree/master/Documentation).

-This sketch uses the Arduino Mega and the Wiznet 5100 ethernet shield.
+This sketch uses the Arduino Mega 2560 and the Wiznet 5100 ethernet shield.
 You can also use another Arduino like the Uno but that one only has one hardware serial port.

 Serial1 is used for the EMS module.
-Serial is used to debug the output to PC.
+Serial(0) is used to debug the output to PC.
 EMS serial works with 9700 Baudrate and 8N1.
-For sending data to the EMS bus you need a modified Serial library.
+You need a modified Serial library for the Arduino.
 It's included in the project.

 Arduino Mega:
 * Serial  on pins  0 (RX)  and 1 (TX),